 In addition to being made from sustainable sources, renewable diesel and biodiesel also reduce emissions from diesel engines compared to petroleum diesel.
-Renewable diesel burns cleaner than regular diesel, releasing less carbon and potentially reducing CO2 emissions by up to 100%, depending on the blend, compared to petroleum diesel.
-Biodiesel can reduce emissions by up to 86% when compared with petroleum diesel.
+Renewable diesel burns cleaner than regular diesel, releasing less carbon.
+According to the Argonne National Labs GREET 2022 Model renewable diesel can potentially reduce CO2 emissions by up to 68% compared with petroleum diesel, depending on the blend, and biodiesel can reduce emissions by up to 75%.

 Since 2011, together renewable diesel and biodiesel eliminated more than 32 million tons of carbon dioxide according to data released by the California Air Resources Board.
 Comparatively, the use of battery electric vehicles eliminated just over 10 million tons of carbon dioxide, making renewable diesel and biodiesel the fuel types to generate the greatest reduction in transportation emissions.

 In 2020 alone, the California Air Resources Board estimates that switching from conventional diesel fuel to renewable diesel and biodiesel eliminated almost 7 million tons of GHG emissions.

 Economic and Sustainability Benefits of Renewable Diesel and Biodiesel